 Practice of Medicine

-Navigating Parental Disputes in the Practice Setting
+Navigating Parental Disputes over the Medical Care of Minors

 Step 1: Determine the relationship between the parents of the minor patient.